 So next time you feel one of your social anxiety flare-ups about to occur, just relax and accept it.
-Believe that this reaction is also part of you, and it doesn’t make you any more or less valuable.
+Believe that this reaction is also part of you and it doesn’t make you any more or less.

-And who cares if people may judge, or look at you weird, after all, they don’t pay your bills and you sure ain’t gonna die from it.
+And who cares if people judge or look at you weird, after all, they don’t pay your bills, and you sure ain’t gonna die from it.
 Life goes on.
-And it is with this mentality that your social anxiety will slowly disappear.
+It is with this mentality that your social anxiety will slowly disappear.

 4. Overcoming Social Anxiety Requires Practice